and How to “Purge” Them From Your Presentations

-This column is a series designed to help enhance your PowerPoint presentations.
-Each edition pinpoints pitfalls that are commonly faced when planning, preparing, and presenting PowerPoint shows.
+(This is a series to help enhance your PowerPoint presentations.
+Each edition pinpoints pitfalls that are commonly faced when planning, preparing, and presenting PowerPoint shows.)

-Dr. Jon Hooper has over 30 years of experience helping natural and cultural resource professionals their communication efforts.
-He is a professor of environmental interpretation at California State University, Chico and is the owner of Verbal Victories Communication Consulting.
-Contact Jon at firstname.lastname@example.org.
+Dr. Jon Hooper has over 30 years of experience helping natural and cultural resource professionals enhance the effectiveness of their communication efforts.
+He is a professor of environmental interpretation at California State University, Chico and is the owner of Verbal Victories Communication Consulting. firstname.lastname@example.org.

 For workshops on improving your presentations, visit www.iSpeakEASY.net.
 We help you profit from your words.